pvcraven/arcade_book/source/labs/lab_12_quantitative_reasoning/quantitative_reasoning.rst

 of your answer.
 I'd suggest drafting out five points, and then fill in the points with proper sentences, grammar, and punctuation.
 Examples are encouraged.

-1. Describe how you used multiple methods to add functionality to your program, and how you decided what method to use.
+1. Describe how you used multiple quantitative methods, techniques and algorithms to add functionality to your program.
+   How did you decided what method to use?
    For example, how did you use lists?
 "If" statements?
 Loops?
 Classes?
 Functions?
    Sample pieces of code?
    How did you decide which methods to apply?
 Feel free to give examples.